-Here The Home of Caribbean Football examines the advantages and disadvantages of Caribbean countries looking to and bringing in the diaspora, something which has been common for a number of years now…
+Here I examine the advantages and disadvantages of Caribbean countries looking to and bringing in the diaspora, something which has been common for a number of years now…

 It’s a topic that seldom doesn’t throw up debate and discussions, for the idea and practice of Caribbean international football teams using the diaspora still remains very divided in contemporary times.
 In this article, The Home of Caribbean Football takes a balanced perspective and weighs up the pros and cons of applying such a method to recruiting and assembling national players…

 Jamaican example: history of the British diaspora, increase in experience, ‘Hex’ qualifying, ’98 World Cup

 First and foremost, the vast majority of Caribbean nations have a significant diaspora, mostly in Britain as they are former British colonies but also elsewhere (for those readers unaware of this word’s meaning, the official definition is: ‘the dispersion or spread of any people from their original homeland’).
 In some countries past emigration patterns are stronger than others, like Jamaica for example, as post World War ll saw hundreds of thousands of Jamaicans move to Britain for work purposes.
 People then settled and had family so today the British Jamaican diaspora is one of the largest on the planet.
 This helps explain why the Jamaican national football team is one of the leading programmes when it comes to tapping into the diaspora, because there is such a big proportion of British footballers who are eligible for this country through their heritage.
 Now, logic would suggest if the talent and quality is there in abundance overseas, wouldn’t it be foolish not to capitalize on it?